 9. ACxDC – Satan Is King (Prosthetic Records)

 ACxDC – aka Antichrist Demoncore – were in reassuringly rabid form on their second full-length.
 And the LA outfit seemed raring to go on their first release in four years.
 Satan Is King was a breakneck thrillride of scorn and defiance, a maelstrom of whiplash riffs where hardcore, grind, death metal and powerviolence collided… and sparks flew.
-It was impossible to ignore.
+It was impossible to ignore…. and a worthy inclusion in our round-up of the best grindcore albums of 2020.

 8. Mustasuo – Katharsis (Off Records)